katxeus/civic-participation-network/README.md

 And from all quantifiable metrics derived from all platform engagements, reactionary mechanisms on news, content, and all forms of civic footprints effected by leaders will be weighted variables for the leader's civic participation indice score.
 As a yard stick or a scorecard to help those in need of improvement or to reward those who have excelled at civic engagement and participation.
 Use the platform to help standardize the civic index as the agreed scientific ranking and measure of civic participatory engagement.

+## Civil Society
+The platform will aspire to create a home for civil society where desent can't be quelled, a safe space to voice civic concerns by the citizenry.